South Bend Entrepreneurship and Adversity Program

-- One-on-One Consulting: Following the training, a consulting initiative pairs faculty, graduate students, and other partners with the entrepreneurs to work one-on-one solving particular problems.
+- One-on-One Consulting: Following the training, a consulting initiative pairs faculty, graduate students, and other partners with entrepreneurs to work one-on-one to solve particular problems.

 - Mentoring: Participants can receive mentorship from a successful entrepreneur who, where possible, has experiences related to the type of business the entrepreneur is working on.
 In addition, an ‘expertise pool’ of mentors is available with advice on specific problem areas.

 - Community Connect: Entrepreneurs are connected to valuable resources in the community through quarterly community forums, an internet platform, and other communication vehicles.
 Another component is the Co-Marketing program, which encourages community members to do business with the program’s entrepreneurs.